grannycart/grannycart.github.io/cities/a-letter-to-harpers.md

-The subject of why and how rich people are ruining NYC, and what can be done about it, has become a perennial favorite of the long-form article class.
-In 2018 Kevin Baker took his pass at it in Harper's Magazine:
+The subject of why and how rich people are ruining NYC, and what can be done about it, has become a perennial favorite of the long-form article writing class.
+In 2018 Kevin Baker took his pass at it in Harper's
+Magazine:
 https://harpers.org/archive/2018/07/the-death-of-new-york-city-gentrification/

 Being a long-time fan of Harper's, and since I know a thing or two